 The educational mission and philosophy of Prescott College is built upon hands-on experience that often cannot be entirely realized in a classroom.
 Fieldwork and experiential education are cornerstones of the College's curriculum.
-Field time within Prescott College courses ranges from semester and block courses conducted entirely in wilderness settings, to short field trips for in-town courses.
+Field time within Prescott College courses ranges from semester, session, and block courses conducted entirely in wilderness settings, intensives for graduate courses, to short field trips for in-town courses, and field trips with external programs.
 Fieldwork refers to all off-campus activities conducted during a course.
-Field activities occur in many curricular areas and programs of Prescott College.
+Field activities occur in many curricular areas, co-curricular areas, and programs of Prescott College.
 It is the responsibility of ALL Prescott College programs to run field activities in accordance with the guidelines and standards outlined in this manual.